September 14, 2021

 That being said, facility managers should always prioritize disinfection and cleanliness, especially given the pandemic.
 The importance of regular disinfection has become clear, even for industries not related to food.

-The #1 Benefit of Using a Facility Management Company for Janitorial Services
+The #1 Benefit of Using a Facility Management Company for a Commercial Janitorial Service

 The biggest benefit of using a facility management company for janitorial services is that you don’t have to worry about anything.
 The facility management company will arrange the services, and from there, the janitorial service company handles everything.
 This saves time, letting you focus on other crucial tasks, which in turn saves money.
-After all, your time is highly valuable, as you have so many things to do.
-Paying someone to handle less delicate tasks typically provides savings compared to what you would need to be paid for that time or if you hired your own janitor.
+After all, your time is valuable.
+Paying someone to handle these tasks typically provides savings compared to what you would need to be paid for that time or if you hired your own janitor.

 As a facility manager, working with a facility management company will give you the added benefit of them having already researched which janitorial services are the best.
-This saves you the time you would have spent completing that research yourself.
+This saves you time as well.
 It also dramatically reduces the risk of wasting money on a janitorial service that doesn’t meet your expectations.

 The Bottom Line

-Outsourcing commercial janitorial services to a company is a savvy decision for facility managers.
+Outsourcing commercial janitorial services is a savvy decision for facility managers.
 It lets you focus on more important tasks and take advantage of the service’s janitorial expertise to keep the property clean.
-That clean property reflects well on your building management skills and the facility in general, helping with productivity and profits.
+This reflects well on your building management skills and the facility in general, helping potentially increase productivity and profits.